A Guide to the Criminal Cases Against Donald Trump

 Charges 32 counts of willful retention of national defense information, 1 count of conspiracy to obstruct justice, 3 counts of withholding or concealing a document, 2 counts of false statements, and 2 counts of altering, destroying, mutilating or concealing an object or record

 What Is the Case About?
 Trump was indicted by a federal grand jury, making him the first former president to face federal charges.
-The indictment accuses Trump of taking highly sensitive national security documents when he left the White House in January 2021 and resisting the government’s repeated attempts to retrieve them.
+The indictment accused Trump of taking highly sensitive national security documents when he left the White House in January 2021 and resisting the government’s repeated attempts to retrieve them.

-Trump’s Defense Trump, as well as his associates Nauta and De Oliveira, have pleaded not guilty.
-In a motion filed in January 2024, Trump’s lawyers said that they intend to prove the records were stored in secure locations at the Mar-a-Lago estate and that the case was “politically motivated and biased” and intended to harm Trump’s 2024 presidential campaign.
+Trump’s Defense Trump, as well as his associates Nauta and De Oliveira, pleaded not guilty.
+In a motion filed in January 2024, Trump’s lawyers said that they intended to prove the records were stored in secure locations at the Mar-a-Lago estate and that the case was “politically motivated and biased” and intended to harm Trump’s 2024 presidential campaign.
 In March 2024, a federal judge rejected a motion by Trump to throw out the case.

 The Federal Election Interference Case